 The Spread of Nationalism

-As the ideas of French Revolution spread across Europe, many students and educated members of the middle class who were inspired by these events began setting up “Jacobin Clubs” all over Europe.
+As the ideas of the French Revolution spread across Europe, many students and educated members of the middle class who were inspired by these events began setting up “Jacobin Clubs” all over Europe.
 The activities of these clubs paved the way to the French Armies to move into other European states and spread “Nationalist” ideas in the invaded states.
 The French Armies also carried many administrative reforms in the states that came under their control; for example, the Civil Code of 1804, also called Napoleonic Code, which banned all privileges based on birth and established Equality Before Law.

 The French Revolution (1789-1799)